PgBiel/elembic/src/element.typ

         assert(
           global-data.stateful,
-          message: "element rule: cannot use a stateful rule without enabling the global stateful toggle\n  hint: write '#show: e.stateful.toggle(true)' somewhere above this rule, or at the top of the document to apply to all"
+          message: "elembic: element rule: cannot use a stateful rule without enabling the global stateful toggle\n  hint: write '#show: e.stateful.toggle(true)' somewhere above this rule, or at the top of the document to apply to all"
         )

         global-data += apply-rules(rules, elements: global-data.elements)